This piece was originally published by Thomson Reuters Foundation News.

 We cannot afford to continue ignoring those living in urban slums and working in the informal economy.
 They deserve the same rights as everyone else in our cities, including that of having a healthy environment, newly recognised as a human right by the United Nations.

-If we fail to recognize their contribution to our societies and economies and to fully integrate them into urban and climate planning, reaching the objectives of the global agendas like the Paris Agreement, the SDGs, and the Net Zero target, will be in jeopardy.
+If we fail to recognize their contribution to our societies and economies and to fully integrate them into urban and climate planning, reaching the objectives of global agendas from the Paris Agreement, to the SDGs and the Net Zero target, will be in jeopardy.
 That’s why we should care.

-In October 2021, Cities Alliance has released a new publication Building Climate Resilient and Sustainable Cities for All, which explores ways in which informality intersects with climate change and identifies key areas for action.
-Download here.
+In October 2021, Cities Alliance released the report Building Climate Resilient and Sustainable Cities for All, which explores ways in which informality intersects with climate change and identifies key areas for action.
+Download it here.